Skip to main content

 We met our local guide and commenced a walking tour of the Sassi of Matera.

-The city began as a complex of cave habitations excavated in the softer limestone on the gorge's western Lucanian face.
+The city began as a complex of cave habitations excavated in the softer limestone on the western Lucanian face of the gorge.
 It took advantage of two streams that flow into the ravine, reducing the cliff's angle of descent and leaving a narrow, defensible promontory between the streams.

 The central high ground, or acropolis, supporting the city's cathedral and administrative buildings, came to be known as Civity, while the settlement districts, scaling down and burrowing into the sheer rock faces, became known as the Sassi.